apache/jackrabbit-oak/oak-tarmk-failover/README.md

 Interval represents how often the sync thread should run, in seconds.

 See examples in the osgi-conf folder for each run mode.
-To install a new OSGI config in the sling launcher, you only need to create a new folder called 'install' in the sling.home folder and copy the configs there.
+To install a new OSGI config in the sling launcher, you only need to create a new folder called 'install' in the sling.home folder and copy the specific config there.

 TODO
 ----